-In addition to EMV chip technology, Visa and MasterCard will be rolling out a system dubbed 3D Secure 2.O, that will send users an authentication code through their cell phone before they can make a CNP transaction online.
+In addition to EMV chip technology, Visa and MasterCard have implemented extra security protocols that send users an authentication code through their cell phone before they can make a CNP transaction online.

 Because credit card fraud costs companies billions of dollars each year, new technologies are constantly being developed and tested to make transactions more secure for consumers, merchants and banks.
 Chip technology is our biggest leap forward in many years, but there’s certainly more changes to come.

 Have EMV chip credit cards changed the way you make purchases?
 Are you satisfied with the new system?
 Let us know in the comments section below.